JBEI/edd/docs/Deployment.md

         init-only [port]
             Container will only perform selected init tasks.
-The service will begin listening on the specified port after init, default to port 24051. test
+The service will begin listening on the specified port after init, default to port 24051. init-exit
+            Container will only perform selected init tasks, then exit. test
             Execute the EDD unit tests.
         worker